Early bird offer now on

-The ASPIRE Project is an exciting cross-border initiative, which is managed by the Special EU Programmes Body (SEUPB).
+PEACEPLUS ASPIRE is an exciting cross-border project supported by PEACEPLUS, a programme managed by the Special EU Programmes Body (SEUPB)

 The aim of the project is to foster peace, reconciliation and collaboration through shared education.